 Fishhound also offers a fishing forecast for Rodman Reservoir .

-Rodman Reservoir has offered some of the best bass fishing in the area over the last several months.
-In fact, the first Hall of Fame fish as part of FWC’s Trophy Catch program http://www.worldfishingnetwork.com/florida/big-catch was caught from Rodman Reservoir weighing in just shy of 14 pounds.
-Reports of other notable trophy fish, and creels of as many as 60 bass in a day were also recently reported from Rodman Reservoir.
-As water temperatures increase, largemouth bass will move to deep water in the stump fields.
+Rodman Reservoir offered some of the best bass fishing in the area over the last several months.
+Nearly 20 largemouth bass heavier than 8 pounds have been reported to the Florida Trophy Catch program since January, three of which were greater than 10 pounds!
+As the water temperature increases, largemouth bass will move to deep water in the stump fields.
 Carolina-rigged soft plastics and deep diving crank baits are baits of choice.
 Anglers may also try drifting or trolling live shiners in the stump fields on both sides of the barge canal in the pool area.
 Artificial lures such as spinner baits and soft jerk baits retrieved along the stumps should also provide some action.
-In the Orange Springs area, live shiners floated under overhanging vegetation in the river channel should produce some good catches of largemouth bass.
-Deep diving crank baits fished along the river channel and flipping craws or lizards in the vegetation are worth trying.
+In the Orange Springs area, live shiners floated under overhanging vegetation in the river channel could produce some hefty largemouth bass.
+Deep diving crank baits fished along the river channel and flipping craws or lizards in the vegetation are also worth trying.
 Bream anglers should fish around stumps using grass shrimp, crickets and worms.
 Bluegills are caught throughout the reservoir; however, the Kenwood to Orange Springs area generally seems to be the best.
 For redbreast sunfish, fish the riverine section of the reservoir (Orange Springs to Eureka).
 Small beetle-spins and worms work well.
-Finally, look for stocky warmouth between Orange Springs and Cypress Bayou using worms and grass shrimp to get the best results.